jameselliothart/resume/JamesHartResume.md

 <div class="achievements">
 ## Honors & Achievements

-- Built an Angular web application backed by a Python-Flask API to automate server information management, significantly improving software deployment processes.
+- Built an Angular web application backed by a Python-Flask API to automate server information management, significantly improving software deployment processes
-- Developed Pester scripts adopted by development teams company-wide to automate validation of application configurations during software upgrades, reducing manual effort by 99% (from 2 days to 30 seconds) and significantly minimizing troubleshooting time.
+- Developed Pester scripts adopted by development teams company-wide to automate validation of application configurations during software upgrades, reducing manual effort by 99% (from 2 days to 30 seconds) and significantly minimizing troubleshooting time
-- Automated the creation and configuration of Hyper-V Windows VMs using PowerShell and Chef, reducing setup time by 98% (from 2-4 days to 30 minutes).
+- Automated the creation and configuration of Hyper-V Windows VMs using PowerShell and Chef, reducing setup time by 98% (from 2-4 days to 30 minutes)
-- Automated software deployment processes using PowerShell including inserting XML data into databases and IIS configuration, decreasing setup time by 98% (4 hours to 5 minutes).
+- Automated software deployment processes using PowerShell including inserting XML data into databases and IIS configuration, decreasing setup time by 98% (4 hours to 5 minutes)
-- Recognized twice at the company level for exceptional impact as a senior member of a small team, significantly improving company-wide development processes and setting new standards for efficiency and collaboration.
+- Recognized twice at the company level for exceptional impact as a senior member of a small team, significantly improving company-wide development processes and setting new standards for efficiency and collaboration
-- Recognized for excellence in managing complex release processes by ensuring comprehensive and compliant documentation that met external regulatory requirements, streamlining workflows, and enhancing team efficiency.
+- Recognized for excellence in managing complex release processes by ensuring comprehensive and compliant documentation that met external regulatory requirements, streamlining workflows, and enhancing team efficiency
-- Featured interviewee on Pluralsight's [All Hands on Tech Podcast Episode 056](https://www.pluralsight.com/resource-center/podcasts/056-upskilling-james-hart) – Upskilling Tips and Tricks with Developer James Hart.
+- Featured interviewee on Pluralsight's [All Hands on Tech Podcast Episode 056](https://www.pluralsight.com/resource-center/podcasts/056-upskilling-james-hart) – Upskilling Tips and Tricks with Developer James Hart
 </div>

 <div class="experience">